These 36 People Told Us How They Make Money Without Getting a Real Job

 Upload your T-shirt designs to Merch, then, when customers buy your designed shirt, you don’t have to worry about production, shipping or customer service.
 Amazon handles it all for you.

-Success story: Penny Hoarder staff writer Jen Smith earned more than $11,400 in 2018 through Merch.
+Success story: Personal finance expert Jen Smith earned more than $11,400 in 2018 through Merch.
 One of the keys, she says, is to spend time researching what kind of T-shirts people want.
-Smith had a lot of luck selling Halloween T-shirts, which she details on her website.

 Have you got skills?
 Can you shoot photos, edit videos or design websites?
 Can you write blog posts or code?
 Can you draw?